Workshop Title: Towards Universal Health Coverage (UHC) - promoting and responding to Maternal, Neonatal, Child and Adolescent Health (MNCAH)

 Notification of results:

-Applicants will be notified by email on the 31 March 2017.
+Applicants will be notified by email 2 months prior to the workshop

 Equal opportunities and diversity are at the heart of the British Council’s cultural relations ambitions.
-While recognising that some research fields are dominated by one particular gender, co-ordinators are encouraged to work towards an equal gender balance and promote diversity.
+While recognising that some research fields are dominated by one particular gender, co-ordinators are encouraged to work towards an equal gender balance, promote diversity.
+They must not exclude applicants on the basis of ethnicity, gender, religious belief, sexual orientation, or disability.
+Participants’ selection undertaken by workshop organisers must not contravene this policy.
+Extra support to enable participation of early career researchers with special needs will be given.